TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `pip3 install --upgrade pip`

-Install django
+Install django and whitenoise

-`pip3 install django`
+`pip3 install django whitenoise`

 9) Create a new folder Epitome in your home folder: